cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

 - v1.2 Add inputs.
 - v1.3 Add get back/pay button.
 - v1.4 Add display Qr.

+### Antonio Toche: Menú UI feature.

+The section of the UI in wich the Owner only can manage and get data from her Collaborators.

+- v1.1 Add buttons.
+- v1.2 Add Implements next activity.

+### Antonio Toche: Owner managemente UI feature.

+The section of the UI in wicht the Owner only can manage collaborators, add and remove data.

+- v1.1 Add data dinamically from database.
+- v1.2 remove data dinamically from database.
+- v1.3 Add new collaborator.
+- v1.4 Remove collaborator.

+### Antonio Toche: Movements UI feature.

+The section of the UI in wich the Owner only can check the Collaborator transactions.

+- v1.1 add Data dinamically from database.
+- v1.2 update data from database dinamically.

 ### José Chávez: Owner UI feature.